 This is not a science.
-Just choose your favourite egg or regular hakka noodles.
+Just choose your favorite egg or vegetarian hakka noodles.
 This will work with any Lo Mein noodles or even Ramen.
-But I wouldn’t pick a thicker variety of noodles such as Udon noodles or even rice noodles.
+But I wouldn't pick a thicker variety of noodles such as Udon noodles or even rice noodles.

 Step #2 Boil the Noodles

 Boil your noodles in salted water with a teaspoon of oil till they are just al dente.
 Al dente means that the noodles should be cooked such that they are still firm when bitten into.
-The rule that I follow is to subtract 30 seconds from the cooking time mentioned on the packet.
-In this case, my packet suggested I cook these for 3 minutes in boiling water so I cooked them for 2.5 minutes.
-That ways you always avoid over cooking these, because remember they will cook again when you deep fry these.
+The rule that I follow is to subtract 60 seconds from the cooking time mentioned on the packet.
+In this case, my packet suggested I cook these for 3 minutes in boiling water so I cooked them for 2 minutes.
+That ways you always avoid over cooking these, because remember they will cook further when you deep fry these.